netdata/netdata/docs/visualize/overview-infrastructure.md

 anomalies, then drill down with filtering or single-node dashboards to see more.
 In the screenshot below, each chart visualizes average or sum metrics values from across 5 distributed nodes.

+Netdata also supports robust Kubernetes monitoring using the Overview.
+Read our [deployment doc](/packaging/installer/methods/kubernetes.md) for details on visualizing Kubernetes metrics in Netdata Cloud.

 ![The War Room
 Overview](https://user-images.githubusercontent.com/1153921/108732681-09791980-74eb-11eb-9ba2-98cb1b6608de.png)